apache/systemds/gpu.md

 # User Guide

-To use SystemML on GPUs, please ensure that [CUDA 9](https://developer.nvidia.com/cuda-90-download-archive) and [CuDNN 7](https://developer.nvidia.com/cudnn) is installed on your system.
+To use SystemDS on GPUs, please ensure that [CUDA 9](https://developer.nvidia.com/cuda-90-download-archive) and [CuDNN 7](https://developer.nvidia.com/cudnn) is installed on your system.

 ```